kubernetes/contributor-site/content/en/blog/2026/sig-arch-api-spotlight.md

 trust that we won’t break that contract.
 So even when it requires more work, moves slower, or involves duplication, we choose stability.

-We are not trying to be obstructive, we are trying to make life good for users.
+We are not trying to be obstructive; we are trying to make life good for users.

 A lot of our questions focus on the future: you want to do something now... how will you evolve it later without breaking it?
 We assume we will know more in the future, and we want the design to